Emishi: Battles with Yamato army

 The Nihon Shoki's entry for Emperor Yūryaku, also known as Ohatsuse no Wakatakeru, records an uprising, after the Emperor's death, of Emishi troops who had been levied to support an expedition to Korea.
 Emperor Yūryaku is suspected to be King Bu, but the date and the existence of Yūryaku are uncertain, and the Korean reference may be anachronistic.
 However, the compilers clearly felt that the reference to Emishi troops was credible in this context.

 In 658, Abe no Hirafu's naval expedition of 180 ships reached Aguta (present day Akita Prefecture) and Watarishima (Hokkaidō).
 An alliance with Aguta Emishi, Tsugaru Emishi and Watarishima Emishi was formed by Abe who then stormed and defeated a settlement of the Mishihase (Su-shen in the Aston translation of the Nihongi), a people of unknown origin.
 This is one of the earliest reliable records of the Emishi people extant.
 The Mishihase may have been another ethnic group who competed with the ancestors of the Ainu for Hokkaidō.
 The expedition happens to be the furthest northern penetration of the Japanese Imperial army until the 16th century, and that later settlement was from a local Japanese warlord who was independent of any central control.

 In 709, the fort of Ideha was created close to present day Akita.
 This was a bold move since the intervening territory between Akita and the northwestern countries of Japan was not under government control.
 The Emishi of Akita, in alliance with Michinoku, attacked Japanese settlements in response.
 Saeki no Iwayu was appointed Sei Echigo Emishi shōgun.
-He used 100 ships from the Japan sea side countries along with soldiers recruited from the eastern countries and defeated the Echigo (present day Akita) Emishi.
+He used 100 ships from the Japan sea side countries along with soldiers recruited from the eastern countries and defeated the Echigo (present day Niigata) and later Dewa (present day Akita and Yamagata) Emishi.

 In 724, Taga Fort was built by Ōno no Omi Azumahito near present-day Sendai and became the largest administrative fort in the northeast region of Michinoku.
 As Chinju shōgun, he steadily built forts across the Sendai plain and into the interior mountains in what is now Yamagata Prefecture.
 Guerilla warfare was practiced by the horse riding Emishi who kept up pressure on these forts, but Emishi allies, ifu and fushu, were also recruited and promoted by the Japanese to fight against their kinsmen.

 In 758, after a long period of stalemate, the Japanese army under Fujiwara no Asakari penetrated into what is now northern Miyagi Prefecture, and established Momonofu Castle on the Kitakami River.
 The fort was built despite constant attacks by the Emishi of Isawa (present-day southern Iwate prefecture).